In a First, Pictures Show Gravitational Waves Being Born

 Over the next several days, a fleet of observatories joined the party.
 For weeks, the gravitational wave source, near the fringe of an oval-shaped galaxy called NGC 4993, was the most stared-at spot on the sky.

 In that region of space, two neutron stars had been spiraling around one another for ages, moving through a breathless dance destined to end in a second, even more violent death.
-Millions of years in the making, their lethal coda was so furious that it warped and distorted the fabric of spacetime, generating the gravitational waves that rippled across the cosmos at the speed of light and eventually alerted us to their demise.
+Millions of years in the making, their lethal coda was so furious that it warped and distorted the fabric of space-time, generating the gravitational waves that rippled across the cosmos at the speed of light and eventually alerted us to their demise.

 Big Bang Theory